t-muthuri/building-permit-cost-calculator-be/README.md

 * [] Set up formatter for a homogenous code syntax
 * [] Calculate the cost of approvals in Nairobi county for a residential unit
-* [] set up an automated build server - research on how to do this first
+* [] set up an automated build server - research on how to do this first *[] Estimate the cost of materials needed for a simple one bedroom house in Kenya - post the quantities with estimated prices (table)

 # To research on